Around the world cycling record: Mark Beaumont (2017)

 On 18 September 2017, Mark Beaumont arrived in Paris having completed a supported circumnavigation of the globe by bicycle in 78 days 14 hours, and 40 minutes.
 This beat his previous unsupported attempt by 115 days and beat the previous world record by 44 days and 10 hours and should be regarded as the record.
 This attempt was verified by Guinness World Records as he finished in Paris.
 The BBC reported, "During the trip, Mark was also awarded the Guinness World Records title for the most miles cycled in a month, from Paris to Perth, Australia, verified at 7,031 miles (11,315km)".
 Beaumont had significant support on his ride from a "base camp" team who stayed in Scotland, and "on the road" teams who followed in camper vans which provided him a comfortable place to rest when off the bike.
 The support team covered duties ranging from preparing his meals and ensuring optimum nutrition, optimising his route to avoid ratification pitfalls, providing massages to help alleviate the discomfort of spending long hours in the same position, and psychological support during low points.

 Vedangi Kulkarni (2018)

 Between July and December 2018, Vedangi Kulkarni, a native of Pune studying at Bournemouth University, attempted to become the fastest woman to circumnavigate the world on bicycle.
-Although she did not succeed in this, she was the "fastest Asian" to do so - although her ride was never ratified by Guiness due to a lack of evidence.
+Although she did not succeed in this, she was the "fastest Asian" to do so - although her ride was never ratified by Guinness due to a lack of evidence.
 Her journey started at Perth, crossing to Brisbane, crossing New Zealand, from Vancouver to Halifax, across Iceland, from Portugal to Finland, across Russia, 4,000 km across India to Kolkata; and from there flying to Perth for a 15 km ride to the starting point.
 The ride took 159 days as far as Kolkata and its distance exceeded 29,000 km.
 Kulkarni was 19 when she started and 20 when she finished the ride.
 She became "the fourth fastest woman to cycle round the world, as well as the youngest".